Rideshare Accident Attorney IN Austin

 Can I sue Uber, Lyft, or Waymo directly?

 These companies classify their drivers as independent contractors, which creates legal complexity around direct employer liability.
 However, their commercial insurance policies usually cover injured passengers and third parties when coverage criteria are met.
-Our attorneys can advise whether a direct claim against the company is viable based on the specific circumstances of your case.
+An attorney can advise whether a direct claim against the company is viable based on the specific circumstances of the case.

 What if I was hit by a rideshare driver while walking or driving my own car?